Local Greenhouse Gas Inventories

 The CSC program has in place four regional Climate Smart Community coordinators who are available to provide direct assistance to CSCs within their regions as they conduct their greenhouse gas inventories.
-Each contractor will also develop a regional greenhouse gas inventory for the entire region it serves (see each CSC Coordinator's regional webpage).
-A fifth CSC contractor will provide indirect inventory assistance to communities outside the pilot regions and coordinate regional greenhouse gas inventory efforts conducted under both the Climate Smart Communities and Cleaner, Greener Communities regional sustainability planning programs.
+Each contractor has developed a regional greenhouse gas inventory for the entire region it serves (see each CSC Coordinator's regional webpage).
+A fifth CSC contractor is available to provide indirect inventory assistance to communities outside the pilot regions and coordinate regional greenhouse gas inventory efforts conducted under both the Climate Smart Communities and Cleaner, Greener Communities regional sustainability planning programs.